 + Tuition and Fees

-Individual and group tutoring, social skills programmes, and our Foundations programme are all invoiced separately from our regular school tuition.
+Individual and group tutoring, social skills programmes, private music and tennis lessons are all invoiced separately from our regular school tuition.

-Additional expenses include items such as field trips, lunch and pizza lunch programme, school supplies, and uniforms.
+Additional expenses include items such as overnight field trips (Intermediate and Senior classes), lunch and pizza lunch programme, and uniforms.

 + Financial Assistance

 A small bursary fund is available annually and is considered on a first-come limited application basis.
 Star Academy uses a third-party system, ISM Fast, to evaluate the application for financial aid.
 Please visit ISM Fast if you are interested in applying for a bursary.
 There is a $48 US fee from ISM to process your application.

 Uniforms for Star Academy students are purchased at the school.
 Kindergarten students have one uniform and are not required to purchase a gym uniform.
 Students in Grades 1-8 require a gym uniform daily for daily Physical Education, as well as their polo shirt and either pants or a skirt for everyday wear.